moreshital/cloud_native_cicd/README.md

 npm start
 ```

-Latest image running on Prod is wids-
+Latest image running on Prod is wids-xx